CK-ghub/AWS-Object-Text-Recognition-Pipeline/README.md

 1) Once you're in the EC2 page, click on 'Launch Instance' and enter the name of the EC2 instances you want to create.
 2) Under AMI, select 'Amazon Linux 2 AMI (HVM) - Kernel 5.10, SSD Volume Type'.
 3) Select t2.micro as instance type.
 4) Under Key Pair (login), create a new key-pair of type RSA and format .ppk (if you're using PuTTY for SSH, this can also be generated from .pem later using PuTTYgen) or .pem (for OpenSSH).
+Do not forget to save this key safely locally.
+(For eg. EC2_Key.ppk or .pem which will later be converted)
 5) Under Network settings, edit to create security groups with the following settings.<br>
     -> SSH with Source type My IP<br>
     -> HTTP with Source type My IP<br>